Bayesian Optimization with Clustering and Rollback for CNN Auto Pruning: Experiments

-We also test our method on the modern efficient network MobileNetV2, which is an improved version of MobileNetV1, and it is even more compact than MobileNetV1, making it more challenging to be pruned.
-It has a more complex structure than the aforementioned networks since it adopts an inverted residual structure while keeping the depth-wise and point-wise design in MobileNetV1.
+We also validate our method on the modern efficient network MobileNetV2, which is trained on ImageNet.
+As an improved version of MobileNetV1, MobileNetV2 is even more compact than MobileNetV1, making it challenging to prune.
+It adopts an inverted residual structure while keeping the depth-wise and point-wise design, leading to complex architecture.
 We use the same experimental setting as in Sec. \ref{sec:Resnet56} and \ref{sec:Mobilenetv1} for the residual structure and the depth \& point-wise structure, and there are 18 parameters for the BO agent to optimize.
-However, we divide the layers into 7 clusters since the number of layers in MobileNetV2 is more than that of MobileNetV1.
+We divide the layers into 6 clusters and preserve 60\% Flops.

-In Fig. \ref{fig:mobilenetv2}, we show the accuracy and corresponding $\sigma$ for MobileNetV2.
-In contrast with the previous experiments, the layer clustering scheme fails to achieve better accuracy than naive BO.
-This makes sense as the similarity between layers is much lower in such a complex network, which increases the accuracy loss caused by layer clustering.
-However, the layer clustering scheme still boosts the convergence of BO at the beginning, as shown in Fig. \ref{fig:mobilenetv2}, although the benefits diminish at around 75 epochs.
-This also motivates us to develop the rollback algorithm.

-Table \ref{tab:MobilenetV2} and Fig. \ref{fig:mobilenetv2} together show the performance of our proposed rollback method.
-The experiments show that our rollback algorithm can raise the top-1 accuracy over the naive BO agent by 1.5\% while achieving a lower $\sigma$.
-Moreover, our method consistently outperforms its RL-based counterpart by a large margin, as the RL agent needs much more time to converge.
+As shown in Fig. \ref{fig:mobilenetv2}, the layer clustering algorithm successfully boosts the convergence of BO, which is consistent with previous experiments.
+Table \ref{tab:MobilenetV2} shows that our layer clustering algorithm can raise the top-1 accuracy over the naive BO agent by 1.5\% while achieving a much lower $\sigma$.
+Moreover, our method outperforms the RL-based counterpart by a large margin as RL can not converge within the same iterations for this challenging task.